wp-plugins/geodirectory/readme.txt

 = Features =

 * Create a local directory, based on a single location, using the GeoDirectory free core plugin.
 Focus on a street or go as wide as a city.
-Expand to multiple locations or make a global directory with our MultiLocation premium add-on. * It provides a front end form that lets you edit through a drag and drop form builder, which allows visitors to submit their listings autonomously.
+Expand to multiple locations or make a global directory with our MultiLocation premium add-on.
+* It provides a front end form that lets you edit through a drag and drop form builder, which allows visitors to submit their listings autonomously.
-* Quickly create a front-end submission form, using GeoDirectory’s intuitive drag-and-drop form builder.
+* Quickly create a front-end submission form, using GeoDirectory's intuitive drag-and-drop form builder.
 Users submit listings autonomously.
 Add any custom field; choose from 13 field types.
 Use the Advanced Search premium add-on to filter search by any custom field.
 * 15+ widgets and 12+ widget areas.
 * 2 different Google Maps widgets.
 Create unlimited categories with ajax-loading custom markers
 * Built-in forms for User Reviews, Send-to-Friend and Business Enquiry.